 Why education considerations are important

-- Students with FASD can have physical and health issues that occur more frequently and could occur at earlier ages than normal.
+- Students with FASD frequently have physical and health issues that occur more frequently and at earlier ages than normal.
 These issues could be contributing to a student’s ability to learn.

 - There are thousands of students living with FASD in Ontario schools (May et al., 2014).